By Deborah Jeanne Sergeant

 “This one had some pathological features,” she said.
 “It’s a tumor that’s soft and has the same texture and density as breast tissue.”

 She went back into the OR and had more tissue removed within two weeks.
 The amount of tumor they removed in the repeat surgery was greater than the first time.
 Because of the size, they thought it was stage 2 (The American Joint Committee on Cancer has designated the stages of breast cancer as from stage 0 to stage 4.
 The stages are based upon many factors, including size of any tumor present and whether or not the disease has spread to other areas of the body).
 The second pathology report showed that the margins were clear.
 Dynski and her care providers then discussed whether or not she should undergo chemotherapy.
+The kpop plastic surgery is what people are opting for these days to feel confident in their skin.

 “I really wanted to do all I could, so I decided to do chemotherapy,” she said.